themichiboi1337/HP-ProBook-430-G5-OpenCore-Configuration/README.md

 - 2TB Samsung QVO 870 SATA SSD (Data)

 ## How to use?
-- you can use this as a reference
-- don't just copy & paste the EFI folder, instead you should read and understand the official OpenCore guide as things may change in the future
+- don't just copy & paste the EFI folder, instead use this only as a reference and read + understand the official OpenCore guide as things may change in the future
-- also, don't forget to add your own SMBIOS data
+- **Important**: don't forget to add your own SMBIOS data

 ### BIOS Settings
 #### Before you start